khoitran2603/PigmentSquad-DWH-SQL/README.md

 │   ├── data_models.png                 # Shows the data models (fact table only)
 │
+├── scripts/                            # SQL scripts for ETL and transformations
+|   ├── data warehouse/
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│       ├── bronze/                     # Scripts for extracting and loading raw data │       ├── silver/                     # Scripts for cleaning and transforming data │       ├── gold/                       # Scripts for creating analytical models
+|   ├── data enrichment/
+│
 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+├── LICENSE                             # License information for the repository └── .gitignore                          # Files and directories to be ignored by Git
 ```
 ---